esimtips

 Subway and Shinkansen coverage

 Tokyo Metro and Osaka Metro have cell signal on most lines, with brief drops in tunnels and at some stations.
 All providers in this comparison work on the Tokaido Shinkansen (Tokyo–Osaka).
-For longer Shinkansen routes (Kanazawa, Sendai, Hokkaido), Docomo-based providers (Travelsim Asia, Ubigi) hold signal more consistently.
+For longer Shinkansen routes (Kanazawa, Sendai, Hokkaido), NTT Docomo-based providers (Travelsim Asia, Ubigi) hold signal more consistently.

 How Much Data Do You Need?